 Academic policies pertain to regulations or procedures developed to maintain academic standards while assuring fair and consistent treatment of students.
 These policies are exclusive of degree requirements.
-Some examples of policies include those relating to admission to or dismissal from the university, acceptance of academic credit and application of course grades and student grade point average .
+Some examples of policies include those relating to admission to or dismissal from the university, acceptance of academic credit and application of course grades and student grade point average selective admission requirements for one or more programs or retention criteria.
 Academic policies are found in the University Catalog.

-The term "policy" also includes university policies, administrative policies and operational policies, which are found in the University Policy Register (www.kent.edu/policyreg).
+The term "policy" also includes university policies, administrative policies and operational procedures and regulationspolicies, which are found in the University Policy Register (www.kent.edu/policyreg).

-University policies are defined as policy statements, rules and regulations governing instructional and educational programs, university research, student life, administrative operation, finance and personnel management that have broad application for the entire university community.
-University policies require approval of the appropriate executive officer, the president and board.
+University policies are defined as policy statements, rules and regulations governing instructional and educational programs, university research, student life, administrative operation, finance and personnel management that have broad application for the entire campus-university community.
+Such-University policies require approval of the appropriate chief administrative@executive officer, the president and board.
 Some academic policies are also considered university policies and published in both the University Catalog and Policy Register.

 Administrative policies are defined as rules and regulations governing internal operations in concert with university policies.
 These policies often clarify the roles and responsibilities of administrators, staff, faculty and students relative to a specified subject matter, as well as to provide guidance on general procedural matters.
-Administrative policies require the approval of the appropriate executive officer and the president and notification of the board.
+Administrative policies require the approval of the appropriate chief administrative_executive officer and/or the president_and notification of the board.

-Operational policies are defined as very specific sets of instructions or procedures to be followed in support of a related administrative policy, necessary to implement a policy or program at the university.
+Operational procedures and regulationspolicies are defined as very specific sets of instructions or procedures to be followed in support of a related administrative policy, necessary operational guidelines to implement a policyies or programs of at the university.
 As the university is often changing the department-level procedures to ensure operational efficiency, this policy format should be used sparingly and only if absolutely necessary to carry out a specific process vital to the mission of the university.
 Otherwise, a department-level policy document should be sufficient.
-Operational policies require notification of the president and board.
+Operational policies require notification of the president and board...Such operational procedures and regulations may be established in concert with university policies by the appropriate administrative officer.